12 Common SaaS Procurement Mistakes and Ways to Avoid them

 And then comes the bookkeeping process: ensuring that you have a centralized storage system to store your contracts, which must also be easy to retrieve during audits and renewals.

 Most businesses don’t follow the right practices to store their SaaS contracts.
 They often get lost in emails or shared folders.
-You must use a contract management system for centralized storage and easy retrieval.
+Not having a system for contracts is a procurement mistake waiting to happen for centralized storage and easy retrieval.

 Maintain control over your contract management process by ensuring that data inputs are exact, complete, and up-to-date leading to contractual agreements that are legally compliant.
 Also, allow at least a few weeks for your legal team to conduct the appropriate due diligence.